Alexander Murray (1755–1821): Later career

 From July 1805 until late 1806, Murray commanded the frigate Adams, cruising along the eastern coast of the United States from New York to Florida protecting American commerce.
 In mid-1807, following the Chesapeake–Leopard affair, Murray applied for another sea-command, but was refused.
 Murray applied once more on the outbreak of the War of 1812, but was again rejected.
 Finally, in 1815, Murray was appointed Commandant of the Philadelphia Navy Yard, where he worked closely with chief shipwright Samuel Humphreys, and remained there until his death on October 6, 1821.
-He is buried in Laurel Hill Cemetery in Philadelphia, Section G, Lot 243-East.
+He is buried in Laurel Hill Cemetery in Philadelphia.

 Personal life

 Murray was married to Mary Miller, and had two sons, Magnus Miller Murray (twice Mayor of Pittsburgh) and Alexander M. Murray.
 Magnus's son, also Alexander, became a naval officer, achieving the rank of Rear Admiral.